 - Significantly more borderpolar patients had three or more diagnoses than BD patients.

 - Borderpolar patients reported significantly more diagnoses of PTSD, OCD, substance use disorders, and somatic disorders compared to BD patients.
 Borderpolar patients reported significantly more OCD diagnoses than the BPD patients.

 - Borderpolar patients had the most psychopathology in their first-degree relatives.

-- Borderpolar patients had a significantly higher risk of being diagnosed with depression, BD, PTSD, specific phobia, and substance disorders compared to BD patients.
+- Borderpolar patients had a significantly higher risk of being diagnosed with depression, BD, PTSD, specific phobia, and substance use disorders compared to BD patients.
 Similar results were found compared to the BPD patients.

 - Borderpolar patients reported more episodes of depression, more anger, suicidal ideation, history of suicide attempts, childhood trauma, chronic and persistent unemployment, impaired social functioning, and psychiatric hospitalizations.
 They were more likely to receive disability payments and exhibited significantly more psychosocial risks and negative life realities than the patients with BPD.

-Well, if you didn’t know what borderpolar was coming into this piece, you do now.
-Best part is, if you believe you, or someone close to you, has it, help can be pursued in an educated manner.
+Okay, if you didn’t know what borderpolar was, you do now.
+Best part is, if you believe you, or someone close to you, may have it, help can be pursued in an educated manner.

 The original article on Psychiatric Times: “Borderpolar: Patients with Borderline Personality Disorder and Bipolar Disorder”